zng-ui/zng/TODO/_current.md

 # Localization

-* Test system lang change.
-    - Does not update after first system change?
-    - Event is received, sys_lang is set.

 * A trait that provides the available locales and locales on demand.
     - Replace `L10N.load_dir` with this trait.
     - Implement in-memory source.